Dobriban-Group/locust-cluster/compute.md

 ## Running (embarassingly) parallel jobs

-`sbatch` :
+`sbatch` : runs an array job, meaning its arguments are run in parallel and are identical except that they're each given an array index.
+Usually this index is either not used (jobs are identical, or perhaps just have different random initializations) or used to index a parameter list/grid so that each job runs the same function with different arguments.

 `Dask` :

 ### Using GPU
 Varies depending on what program you're using.
 E.g. JAX will automatically detect available devices, PyTorch requires you to specify that you're using `cuda`, etc.
 Basically though, if you're only doing small development work you can allocate 1 or 2 GPU to your VS Code session.
 Be careful though, as this reserves the resource and blocks other from using it.
-So DO NOT request a bunch of GPU and then leave your session idle.
+So DO NOT request a bunch of GPU and then leave your session idle (unless you are sure nobody else needs the resources).
 If you're running a long job you should really submit it with `srun` (for a script with a single process) or `sbatch` (for an array job)